RailsThemesArchived/railsthemes_installer/README.md

 ## Developer notes

-To cut a release, the process I've been using is:
+To cut a release, I've been using the gem-release gem:

-    installer> ./bump-version VERSION
+    installer> gem bump --version patch --tag --release

+Changing patch to minor or major as useful.
+For more thorough documentation, see [gem-release](https://github.com/svenfuchs/gem-release).

 ## Contributing